mkj-gram/rover-android/android/README.md

 The Rover Android SDK itself: `rover-android-sdk`, the submodule.

-The Engineering Test App(s): `test-app`, `test-app-gcm`, and `test-app-java`.
+The Engineering Test App(s): `test-app` and `test-app-java`.
 Meant for engineering-only use to validate certain developer user cases or provide a test bench for Rover developers to work in.

 The Experiences App: `experiences-app`.